jvazquez/recruiting-take-home/README.md

 [Roman Numerals](https://en.wikipedia.org/wiki/Roman_numerals).

 The following are the guard rails:
-* Minimum number is 1
+* Minimum userInput is 1
-* Maximum number is 9999
+* Maximum userInput is 9999
 * No spacing required